 Letter of Application

-Write and submit a letter of application that states your interest and what you plan to emphasize in your work.
+Write and submit a letter of application that states your interest in Creative Technologies and what you plan to explore during your Master's work, either in art, music, performance, or research.

 Submit a writing sample, such as poems, a short story, script or an essay.